TungPhamDuy/daily-learning-log/README.md

 - Busying day, lots of meeting lots of tasks
 - Meeting with Mr.Duy to guide on Tagetik E-support
 - Meeting with Olan from UPH to fix cluster problem
+- Meeting with Jake on MVP phrase 1 dicussion

 #### 23/10/2024
 - Getting transfer task for DE of UPH